Jean-Luc Ponty: Frank Zappa and emigration to the United States

 In 1969, Frank Zappa composed the music for Ponty's solo album King Kong: Jean-Luc Ponty Plays the Music of Frank Zappa (World Pacific, 1970).
 In 1972, Elton John invited Ponty to contribute to his Honky Chateau (1972) album.
-At the urging of Zappa and The Mothers of Invention who wanted him to join their tour, Ponty emigrated with his wife and two young daughters to the United States and made his home in Los Angeles.
+At the urging of Zappa and The Mothers of Invention, who wanted him to join their tour, Ponty emigrated with his wife and two young daughters to the United States and made his home in Los Angeles.
 He continued to work on a variety of projects – including two of John McLaughlin's Mahavishnu Orchestra albums Apocalypse (1974) and Visions of the Emerald Beyond (1975) and tours until 1975, when he signed with Atlantic.

 For the next decade, Ponty toured the world repeatedly and recorded 12 consecutive albums, each of which reached the Billboard jazz charts top five, selling millions of albums.
 His early Atlantic recordings, such as 1976's Aurora and Imaginary Voyage, established Ponty as one of the leading figures in jazz-rock.
 He went on to crack the Top 40 with the album Enigmatic Ocean in 1977 and Cosmic Messenger in 1978.
-In 1984, a video of time-lapse images of New York City was produced by Louis Schwarzberg for the song "Individual Choice" (1983).
+In 1984, a video of time-lapse images of New York City and Chicago was produced by Louis Schwarzberg for the song "Individual Choice" (1983).

 Besides recording and touring with his own group, Ponty performed with the Pittsburgh New Music Ensemble, the Radio City Orchestra in New York, and symphony orchestras in Montreal, Toronto, Oklahoma City, and Tokyo.
 In the late 1980s he recorded the albums The Gift of Time (1987) and Storytelling (1989) for Columbia.

 On Tchokola (Epic, 1991) Ponty combined acoustic and electric violins for the first time with polyrhythmic sounds of West Africa.
 He performed for two months in the U.S. and Canada with African expatriates he had met in Paris.
 In 1993, he returned to Atlantic with the album No Absolute Time.
 In 1995, he joined guitarist Al Di Meola and bassist Stanley Clarke to record an acoustic album, The Rite of Strings.
-This trio undertook a six-month tour of North America, South America, and Europe.
-He reunited his American band in 1996 for live performances following the release of a double album for Atlantic entitled Le Voyage: The Jean-Luc Ponty Anthology.
+That trio undertook a six-month tour of North America, South America, and Europe.
+He reunited his American band in 1996 for live performances following the release of a double album for Atlantic titled Le Voyage: The Jean-Luc Ponty Anthology.
 One of these concerts was recorded in Detroit, Michigan on June 29, 1996, and released in October 1996 by Atlantic under the title Live at Chene Park.